ERDDAP class API

 Accepts any pandas.read_csv keyword arguments, passed as a dictionary to pandas_kwargs.

-This method uses the .csvp [1] response as the default for simplicity, please check ERDDAP’s documentation for the other csv options available.
+This method uses the .csvp [1] response as the default for simplicity, please check ERDDAP’s docs for the other csv options available.

 requests_kwargs: kwargs to be passed to urlopen method. **kw: kwargs to be passed to third-party library (pandas).